kruserr/CsTsTypeGen/README.md

 [![NuGet](https://img.shields.io/nuget/v/CsTsTypeGen.svg)](https://www.nuget.org/packages/CsTsTypeGen/)

-A streamlined tool to automatically generate TypeScript type definitions from C# classes in your .NET projects.
-Perfect for Web API projects with vanilla JavaScript frontends.
+A streamlined tool to generate a typedefs.d.ts TypeScript type definitions file from all of your C# types in the entire codebase.

+Works with vanilla no build js and the built in ts lsp in vs code intellisense.
+With this tool you can have your types defined in your C# code, use DTO + json + http to send data directly to the frontend, annotate the types on the frontend with jsdoc, and get autocomplete for your js code.

 ## Features